pcimino/TickTock/README.md

 In tools, you'll see install_webos.bat, sorry, didn't get to a shell script yet. running this script packages and deploys the app to a webOS device, edit the file and change the flag to flase to install on an emulator.

 Windows
-    c:\temp\Enyo\TopWatch> tools\deploy.bat
+    c:\temp\Enyo\TopWatch_Build> tools\deploy.bat

 # Part II

-Part Two is kind of lame, I'll basically take the output from Part I, and make it a Github project that can be incorporated as a submodule in Part III.
+Parts IIa & IIb are kind of lame, I'll basically take the output from Part I, and make it a Github project that can be incorporated as a submodule in Part III.

 # Part III